the listening musician

 Ms. Tsai's most recent project involved two performances of the complete sonatas for violin and obbligato harpsichord by J.S.Bach, with Swiss violinist, Gilles Colliard.
 Ms. Tsai has been invited to play in major concert series and music festivals throughout the United States, Central America, Asia and Europe.
-In an orchestral setting, she has collaborated with Christian Zacharias, Giovanni Antonini, Leonard Slatkin, and Robert King, Stanley Ritchie, and Nigel North.
-Heidi Tsai holds a doctoral degree in historical keyboards from the Jacob School of Music, in Bloomington, Indiana.
-Heidi Tsai has co-founded and directed the early music group Barcelona Barroc.
-Their recording, Chiaoscuro, features the two concerti for the harpsichord, violin and the flute, by Johann Sebastian Bach.
+In an orchestral setting, she has collaborated with Christian Zacharias, Giovanni Antonini, Leonard Slatkin, Robert King, Stanley Ritchie and Nigel North.
+Ms. Tsai has co-founded and directs the early music group Barcelona Barroc.
+Their recording, Chiaoscuro, features the two concerti for the harpsichord, violin and flute, by Johann Sebastian Bach.

 Ms. Tsai's live performance of the Goldberg Variations in Spain received enthusiastic and warm feedback, and was recorded and broadcasted by Catalunya Música radio station.
 She has also been invited and performed on the television program 'El Temps del Picó' (Barcelona).

 "Heidi Tsai gave the fortepiano luscious beauty of tone.
 Her fingering was admirable, close to perfection.
 Her keen sense of musicality catches surprising twists of the phrases.
 Ms. Tsai 'sang' the Mozartian Aria from the second movement charmingly."

 "As a soloist, she is magnetically engaging to the point of sitting on the edge of one’s seat!"
 (Nigel North, concert lutenist).